christianmkg/mkgmarketingweb/_posts/2012-03-23-how-pinterest-can-shape-marketing-forever.md

 <h2><em>So what's the point here?</em></h2>
 The point is this: Pinterest is the perfect example of a product / service that blew up by reaching what was initially thought of as an unprofitable or non-existant market.

-Take this quote from Andreessen: <em>"Our industry historically â€¦ do we produce products initially aimed primarily at men or women?
+Take this quote from Andreessen: <em>"Our industry historically €¦ do we produce products initially aimed primarily at men or women?
 You'd have to say men."</em>

-<strong>And he's right:</strong> Brands have the ability to become complacent with their current audience, which could lead to them missing out onÂ previously unseen target segments.
+<strong>And he's right:</strong> Brands have the ability to become complacent with their current audience, which could lead to them missing out on previously unseen target segments.
 <h2><em>Is your brand missing a critical / undiscovered piece of your target audience?</em></h2>